Identifying distressing or offensive content

 Your mental and physical health

-All of these things have the ability to increase or decrease your ability to work on distressing material in general, but also specific topics.
-It's important to regularly take some time to assess what your bandwidth is.
-This doesn't have to be shared with anyone, but can be something you do in private to help you predict how working with distressing material could affect you at any given time.
+All of these things have the ability to increase or decrease your bandwidth when working with distressing material in general, but also specific topics.
+It's important to take some time to assess the things listed above.
+This doesn't have to be shared with anyone.
+Instead, it can be something you do in private to help you predict how working with distressing material could affect you.

 Work-based factors to consider:

 Similarly, the list below outlines different areas of your job, collection or task that can often be outside of your control.
-Knowing what these things can help you ascertain from the beginning, what your risk of experiencing vicarious trauma could be.
+Assessing the things below can help you identify when you're at a higher risk of developing vicarious trauma:

-Your role e.g. have you been hired to work on one collection or do you have variety in your job.
+Your role - have you been hired to work on one collection or do you have variety in your job?

-Face to face work e.g. you may be working with both material that's traumatic and stakeholders or users who are traumatised in relation to that material or the event that material was born out of.
-You may also be conducting oral history interviews.
-Any face to face work increases the likelihood of experiencing distressing emotions and vicarious trauma.
+Face to face work - you may be working with both material that's traumatic and stakeholders or users who are traumatised in relation to that material or the event that material was born out of.
+You could also be conducting oral history interviews.
+Any face to face work can increase the possibility of experiencing distressing emotions and vicarious trauma.

 Last updated